Note: This brief was originally published on October 13, 2021 and was updated in December 2021.

-COVID-19 was the 2nd leading cause of death in the U.S. in September 2021
+COVID-19 was the 3rd leading cause of death in the U.S. in November 2021

-COVID-19 rank fell to number 7 among leading causes of death in July but is back up to number 2 in September 2021
+COVID-19 rank fell to number 7 among leading causes of death in July but is back up to number 3 in November 2021

 The chart above combines data on COVID-19 mortality rates from KFF’s tracker with data from the Centers for Disease Control and Prevention (CDC) to examine weekly counts of death by jurisdiction and cause of death and monthly provisional counts of deaths by select causes.
 Deaths from COVID-19 and other causes in the chart above are the average daily deaths in each month of 2020 and 2021.

-COVID-19 was the number 1 leading cause of death for people ages 35-54 years in September 2021
+COVID-19 was the number 1 leading cause of death for people ages 45-54 years in October 2021

-To rank COVID-19 among other leading causes of death by age groups, we looked at COVID-19 deaths for each age group in 2021 and the most recent available data for other rankable age-specific leading causes, including congenital disorders and perinatal conditions that mostly affect children.
+To rank COVID-19 among other leading causes of death by age groups, we looked at COVID-19 deaths for each age group in 2021 and the most recent available data for other “rankable” age-specific leading causes, including congenital disorders and perinatal conditions that mostly affect children.

-Even among children age 1-14, COVID-19 was in the top 10 leading causes of death through August and September 2021.
-Among children age 5-14, COVID-19 ranked as the number 6 leading cause of death in August and September.
+Even among children age 1-14, who are at relatively low risk of severe illness compared to older adults, COVID-19 was in the top 10 leading causes of death from August through October 2021.
+Among children age 5-14, COVID-19 ranked as the number 6 leading cause of death in August and the number 5 leading cause of death in September.
 Among children ages 1-4, COVID-19’s rank rose from number 13 to number 7 among leading causes of death in August 2021 and held there in September.

-Over 90,000 COVID-19 deaths since June 2021 likely would have been prevented with vaccinations
+Approximately 163,000 COVID-19 deaths since June 2021 likely would have been prevented with vaccinations

+As of November 30, 2021, the cumulative number of deaths attributed to COVID-19 in the U.S. from the start of the pandemic is 780,561.
 COVID-19 vaccines that are free, safe, and highly effective have been widely available to all adults in the U.S. since early May 2021.
 Older and higher-risk adults in the U.S. had access to these vaccines months earlier.
 Therefore, by June 2021, adults in the U.S. generally could have been fully vaccinated and protected from most cases of severe illness or death due to COVID-19.

-Even if all of the unvaccinated people who died of COVID-19 had chosen to get vaccinated, some of those deaths may not have been preventable since vaccines are not a 100% effective.
+Even if all of the unvaccinated people who died of COVID-19 had chosen to get vaccinated, some of those deaths may not have been preventable, as vaccines are not 100% effective.
 A recent CDC study showed age-standardized vaccine effectiveness against deaths of 91% in the June 20–July 17 period and 94% in the April 4–June 19 period.
-Based on this study, we assume 91% of COVID-19 deaths among unvaccinated people likely would have been prevented with COVID-19 inoculations.
+Based on this study, we assume 91% of COVID-19 deaths likely would have been prevented with COVID-19 inoculations.

-For age-specific rank of COVID-19 deaths among other leading causes of death, we used CDC provisional COVID-19 deaths data by age for January – June 2021 (as of August 18, 2021) and CDC provisional death counts for other leading causes.
-Infants were excluded from this analysis as the 15th leading cause of death based on 2019 CDC Wonder data had a monthly average greater than the highest COVID-19 death count for this age group in any given month in 2021.
+For age-specific rank of COVID-19 deaths among other leading causes of death, we used CDC provisional COVID-19 deaths data by age and CDC provisional death counts for other leading causes for January – June 2021.
 For age-specific leading causes for which 2021 monthly provisional death counts were not available, we used CDC Wonder data for 2019 for age-specific average monthly death counts.
+Infants were excluded from this analysis as the 15th leading cause of death based on 2019 CDC Wonder data had a monthly average greater than the highest COVID-19 death count for this age group in most month in 2021; For infants, COVID-19 ranked as the number 13 leading cause of deaths in August and September.